syncfusion-content/xamarin-docs/Xamarin/SfListView/Selection.md

 You can cancel the selection process within this event by setting `ItemSelectionChangingEventArgs.Cancel` property to true.

 The `SelectionChanging` event used for the following use cases,

- * To disable the selection of the particular item by comparing the corresponding property with every item.
+ * Disable the selection of the particular item based on underlying data.

 To hook the `SelectionChanging` event, and cancel selection of an item, follow the code example: